raedatoui/learn-opengl-golang/README.md

 ### Installation

 This is setup has only been tested on macOS.
 I am currently working with the 4.1 core profile on macOS.
 This is the latest version that [ships](https://support.apple.com/en-us/HT202823) with macOS and I didn't want to delve upgrading that manually.
-You need

 I figured I would get linux machine at a later if I need to use newer features in the API.
-The nice about go-gl is that you can install multiple profiles and write different programs targeting different version of OpenGL.
+The nice thing about go-gl is that you can install multiple profiles and write different programs targeting different version of OpenGL.

 #### go-gl packages